How much do solar panels really cost in your city?

 - You will see your likely return and payback period from going solar

 What we have done at SolarReviews is create pages showing you the costs of completed residential solar systems based on data we have received from solar-estimate.org.
-There were more than 80,000 estimates for residential solar power systems done through the solar-estimate.org site in 2015 and we have aggregated this data so you can search for the cost of installing solar panels either by location or by system size.
+There were more than 150,000 estimates for residential solar power systems done through the solar-estimate.org site last year and we have aggregated this data so you can search for the cost of installing solar panels either by location or by system size.

 Find the best deals on installed systems for your city